redis/redis-doc/docs/data-types/strings.md

 ### Managing counters

 * `INCRBY` atomically increments (and decrements when passing a negative number) counters stored at a given key.
-* Another command exists for floating point counters: [INCRBYFLOAT](/commands/incrbyfloat).
+* Another command exists for floating point counters: `INCRBYFLOAT`.

 ### Bitwise operations